sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 We recommend that you set the default Start menu so it is not greater than 40% of the size of the desktop.
 If it is greater than half the width of the desktop, customers might perceive that the device and Windows are optimized only for touch, and feel less satisfied when they use a mouse and keyboard.

+Use `LayoutOptions` in `LayoutModification.xml` to indicate the number of columns, and the number of tiles per row, in the Start menu.

+### Specify the number of columns in the Start menu

 You have three options for the Start menu size: **small** (one column of tiles), **medium** (2 columns of tiles), or **full screen**.
 New devices running Windows for desktop will default to a Start menu with two columns of tiles unless boot to tablet mode is enabled.
 Devices with screens that are under 10" have boot to tablet mode enabled by default.
 For these devices, users see the **full screen** Start menu on the desktop.

 > [!Note]